2021-2022 Pioneer Technology Center

-- Anyone who has been in close contact with someone who has COVID-19.*
+- PTC recommends quarantine for any unvaccinated individual who has been in close contact with someone who has COVID-19.

-- Individuals who have recovered and are within 3 months of a positive test for COVID-19 may not need to quarantine.
+- Individuals who have recovered and are within three months of a positive test for COVID-19 may not need to quarantine.

 - What counts as close contact?

-- Within 6 feet of someone who has COVID-19 for at least 15 minutes.
+- Within 6 feet of someone who has COVID-19 for at least 15 minutes cumulatively.

 - Provided care at home to someone who is sick with COVID-19.